cerner/cerner.github.io/source/_posts/2014-09-26-closures-and-currying-in-javascript.md

 * They enable private variables in a global world.
 * Many patterns, including the fairly popular [module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html), rely on closures to work correctly.

-Because of these reasons, and many more, closures are used everywhere.
+Due to these strengths, and many more, closures are used everywhere.
 Many popular libraries utilize them internally.

 {% img center /assets/2014-09-26-closures-and-currying-in-javascript/closures_everywhere.jpg Closures!
 Closures everywhere! %}